 And check below for my favorite one-liner from the event :)

-This post will be the first in a series of posts covering the basics of using Terraform to configure a container cluster on AWS.
+This post will be the first in a series of posts covering the basics of using Terraform to configure a container cluster on AWS and run a service on the cluster.
 If you're not already familiar, Terraform is a pretty incredible open source tool from Hashicorp for configuring and launching infrastructure across a variety of providers.
 By enabling you to manage your infrastructure provisioning and configuration as code (i.e. "Infrastructure as Code"), Terraform gives you repeatability and consistency, which you'll find tremendously useful when setting up complicated infrastructures, such as a container cluster and its underlying infrastructure on AWS.

 We have significantly updated the Shippable platform with several new features.
 Hence this blog post is deprecated.